bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-descartes.md

 ![Colourful magnetic blocks, arranged in a cube, five wide, five high and five deep.
 There are arrows labelling the width, height, and depth as 'x', 'y' and 'z' respectively.](/content/posts/crossing-paths-with-descartes/assets/images/spaces/5x5x5-space-1-small-with-axes.webp){ loading=lazy width=630 height=473 }

-This three dimensional shape can become a two dimensional shape by unstacking and each layer and placing them end to end.
+This three dimensional shape can become a two dimensional shape by unstacking each layer and placing them end to end.

 <div class="grid gap-3 grid-rows-2 grid-cols-2">